InstructSAM: A Training-Free Framework for Instruction-Oriented Remote Sensing Object Recognition: Experiments

 Table~\ref{tab:osd_results} shows that InstructSAM outperforms or matches Qwen2.5-VL across both parent classes.
 When prompted with categories identified by GPT-4o, OWLv2 performs strongly for ``means of transport'' but struggles with ``sports fields'', likely due to the prevalence of transport-related categories in natural image datasets.
 These findings are consistent with the open-vocabulary results, where generic detectors, such as Grounding DINO and OWL, struggle with remote sensing categories except for airplane, vehicle, and ship.

-\paragraph{Inference Time Analysis} Figure~\ref{fig:speed} compares inference time across open-ended methods equipped with 7B LLMs.
-InstructSAM exhibits nearly constant inference speed, in contrast to other approaches whose runtime increases linearly.
+\paragraph{Inference time analysis} Figure~\ref{fig:speed} compares inference times for open-ended methods using 7B LLMs.
+Mask proposal dominates the runtime of InstructSAM, whereas the PuLP optimizer solves the BIP problem in 0.07 seconds.
+InstructSAM maintains nearly constant inference time, while other methods scale linearly with the number of objects.
 Unlike representing bounding boxes as natural language tokens, InstructSAM reduces output tokens by 89\% and total inference time by 32\% compared to Qwen2.5-VL.
 This advantage will grow more pronounced as the model size scales up, highlighting the efficiency of our framework.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

-\paragraph{Prompt Design} Table~\ref{tab:ablation_prompt_design} reveals how additional instructions enhance object counting, particularly for categories with ambiguous or dataset-specific annotation rules.
+\paragraph{Prompt design} Table~\ref{tab:ablation_prompt_design} reveals how additional instructions enhance object counting, particularly for categories with ambiguous or dataset-specific annotation rules.
 Initially, DIOR-trained Faster-RCNN and LVLM counters exhibit low vehicle precision on NWPU-VHR-10.
 Explicit annotation rules in instructions significantly boost vehicle precision for Qwen2.5-VL and GPT-4o, and also improve $\text{mF}_\text{1}$ by 3\% and 8\%, respectively, on DIOR.
 Contrary to~\cite{zhang2024good}, these results show that capable foundation models with precise, instruction-driven prompts truly empower LVLMs to match or exceed closed-set model performance.

-\paragraph{Model Generalization and Scaling} To assess InstructSAM’s generalization and scalability, we ablate LVLM counters, mask proposers, and CLIP models for the open-vocabulary detection (OVD) task on NWPU-VHR-10 (Table~\ref{tab:ablation_model_scaling}).
+\paragraph{Model generalization and scaling} To assess InstructSAM’s generalization and scalability, we ablate LVLM counters, mask proposers, and CLIP models for the open-vocabulary detection (OVD) task on NWPU-VHR-10 (Table~\ref{tab:ablation_model_scaling}).
 InstructSAM consistently benefits from CLIP models fine-tuned on remote sensing data \cite{liu2024remoteclip,wang2024skyscript} over generic CLIP \cite{fang2024data}, whereby yielding higher Box $\text{F}_\text{1}$-scores.
 Performance improves with larger model components, demonstrating the framework's scalability.
-Notably, even with a smaller SAM2-S and SkyCLIP-B, InstructSAM coupled with Qwen2.5VL (40.6 Box $\text{F}_\text{1}$) outperforms direct detection using Qwen2.5VL alone (36.4 Box $\text{F}_\text{1}$), underscoring the efficacy of our approach.
+Notably, even with a smaller SAM2-S and SkyCLIP-B, InstructSAM coupled with Qwen2.5-VL (40.6 Box $\text{F}_\text{1}$) outperforms direct detection using Qwen2.5-VL alone (36.4 Box $\text{F}_\text{1}$), underscoring the efficacy of our approach.